-Films: Among the critical materials for this course are six films (plus a video essay and one tv series), all scheduled during the first half of the semester.
+Films: Among the critical materials for this course are four films plus a video essay.
 These should be viewed outside of class hours and prior to the date for which they are assigned.
 Weblinks for most of the films can be accessed via Canvas or in some cases Course Reserves.
 When weblinks are not available, alternative arrangements will be made.